AdobeDocs/experience-manager-65.it-IT/help/forms/using/using-sendtoprinter-api.md

 * **Stampante accessibile indirettamente** `: The printer that is installed on a print server is accessed from other computers.
 Technologies such as the common UNIX® printing system (CUPS) and the Line Printer Daemon (LPD) protocol are available to connect to a network printer.
 To access an indirect accessible printer, specify the print server’s IP or host name.
 Using this mechanism, you can send a document to an LPD URI when the network has an LPD running.
 The mechanism lets you route the document to any printer that is connected to the network that has an LPD running.`

   Quando si invia un documento a una stampante, specificare uno dei seguenti protocolli di stampa:

    * **TAZZE** `: A printing protocol named common UNIX printing system.
 This protocol is used for UNIX operating systems and enables a computer to function as a print server.
 The print server accepts print requests from client applications, processes them, and sends them to configured printers.
 On the IBM AIX® operating system, usage of CUPS is not recommended.`
    * &quot;**DirectIP** `: A standard protocol for remote printing and managing print jobs.
 This protocol can be used locally or remotely.
 Print queues are not required.`
    * &quot;**LPD** `: A printing protocol named Line Printer Daemon protocol or Line Printer Remote (LPR) protocol.
 This protocol provides network print server functionality for UNIX-based systems.`
    * **SharedPrinter** `: A printing protocol that enables a computer to use a printer that is configured for that computer.`
-   * **CIFS**: il servizio di output supporta il protocollo di stampa CIFS (Common Internet File System).
+   * **CIF**: il servizio di output supporta il protocollo di stampa CIF (Common Internet File System).

 ## Utilizzo del servizio SendToPrinter {#using-sendtoprinter-service}